Unique Things to do on the Great Wall of China

 Toboggan slide down the Great Wall

 A Toboggan ride is one of the unique things to do at the Great Wall of China.
 The current Mutianyu Great Wall was built in 1368 and renovated in recent years.
 Since ancient times, it has been an important military stronghold for the protection of the national capital - Beijing.
 The scenic area is equipped with the cable car and toboggan.
 The cable car can take you to Tower 14 and the chairlift to Tower 6.
-For family travelers, kids would love to try the toboggan ride down the mountain.
+For family travelers to the Great Wall, kids would love to try the toboggan ride down the mountain.
 This is great fun, and a special memory of the Great Wall.

 Mutianyu Great Wall is the most popular section in Beijing among international travelers.
 Former British Prime Minister Sir John Major, former US President Bill Clinton and many other foreign celebrities have visited here in the past years.